 - Embezzlement: Embezzlement occurs when a person in a position of trust manipulates records to obtain assets.
 Usually, this involves stealing entrusted money or property.

 What Is the Difference Between Petty Theft and Grand Theft?

 Shoplifting or retail theft represents the most common example of petty theft.
 However, petty theft can also involve the stealing of unattended property or price switching.
 Usually, these crimes are charged as a misdemeanor.
 The penalties for a conviction may include up to six months in prison and fines of up to $1,000.
 Prior convictions may increase the severity of potential penalties.

-Depending on the circumstances, grand theft may be prosecuted as either a felony or misdemeanor.
+Depending on the circumstances, with grand theft, you may face a felony or misdemeanor charge.
 Large-scale retail theft, grand theft auto and robbery represent examples of grand theft offenses.
 Usually, a judge will consider your prior criminal history, if any.
 Unfortunately, a felony conviction can carry a penalty including three years in state prison.
-You may face charges of grand theft when property is valued greater than $950 or is directly taken from the owner.
-Furthermore, the type of property that is allegedly taken can turn a petty theft into grand theft.
-This involves firearms, automobiles, certain animals and other items.
+You may face charges of grand theft when property value is greater than $950 or is directly taken from the owner.
+Furthermore, the type of property involved can turn a petty theft into grand theft.
+This involves firearms, automobiles, certain animals, and other items.

 Do you suspect you are under investigations for theft?
-Are you concerned that allegations against you are exaggerated?
-Worried about the impact the allegations can have on you?
+Worried about the impact that theft allegations can have on you?
 Since California has a three-strikes rule, theft allegations can be life-altering.
 Without a criminal defense attorney, you face severe penalties and/or jail time.
 Fortunately, a reliable and experienced San Jose theft attorney can help mitigate your risk of conviction.
 A defense lawyer can negotiate with prosecutors to minimize and possibly eliminate the potential impact on your future.